techidaily/site-win11-tips/source/_posts/effective-fixes-for-alt-codes-failing-in-windows-60-characters.md

  This is a more advanced solution and requires some familiarity with the Windows registry editor.

  If you are uncomfortable working with your computer's registry, get professional assistance.
-You should also[back up your Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.
+You should also [back up your Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.

 To get started, follow these steps:

-1. Press**Win + R** on your keyboard to[open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** on your keyboard to [open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. In the text field, type "regedit" and press Enter or click the**OK** button.
 3. When a UAC window appears on the screen, click**Yes** .
 ![Enable HexNumpad in Registry](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/enable-hexnumpad-in-registry.jpg)